Cellulite In Teens: Causes And Treatment Options To Get Rid Of It

 Causes Of Cellulite In Teens

-The following factors are believed to contribute to cellulite (2).
+The following factors are believed to contribute to the development of cellulite (2).

-• Estrogen hormone levels may have a role in cellulite development since it is rare in men and prepubescent and menopausal women
+3. Hormonal factors: Estrogen hormone levels may have a role in cellulite development since it is rare in men and prepubescent and menopausal women.
+Hormonal changes during puberty can lead to fluctuations in body fat distribution and contribute to the appearance of cellulite.

 Cellulitis may occur in a physically active and fit person.
-Obesity in teens is not linked with cellulitis and it may not necessarily appear only in overweight or obese persons with high body mass index (BMI).
-Therefore, exercise and diet are less likely to be linked to the condition.
+While obesity in teens has scientifically been linked with cellulitis, it does not always happen in those who are overweight or have a high body mass index (BMI).
+It may be due to differences in adipose tissue and lymphatic flow between individuals who are obese or overweight.
+However, research indicates that obese males are more likely to develop cellulitis than females.
+As a result, exercise and diet are less likely to be directly linked to the condition (16).

 When To See A Doctor